Living in Luxembourg

 When we asked people living in Luxembourg what life is like and how people spend their time, they said:

 "Living in Luxembourg as an expat or digital nomad can be a great experience.
 The country is known for its high quality of life, with excellent infrastructure, a safe and secure environment, and a diverse and welcoming population.
 Expats and digital nomads can enjoy a wide range of activities, from exploring the city's many cultural attractions to taking advantage of the country's excellent outdoor activities.
 The cost of living in Luxembourg is relatively high, but the country's high wages and generous social benefits make it an attractive destination for expats and digital nomads.
-Additionally, Luxembourg is a great place to start a business, with a strong economy and a supportive business environment," said one expat in Luxembourg.
+Additionally, Luxembourg is a great place to start a business, with a strong economy and a supportive business environment," said a person living in Luxembourg.

 What do expats in Luxembourg appreciate most about the local culture?

 "We truly appreciate how kind people are here!
 That really surprised us.
 For the most part, people are very helpful and considerate.
 We love that it's a small country and that they take very good care of their people.
 The medical system is really good.
 The cost for all public transportation within all of Luxembourg is only 45euros for a monthly pass which to us is very reasonable.
 Students can purchase an annual, all access pass for a little more.
 The very first thing we noticed was how quiet it is here, even in the city.
 It's a very clean and neat country.
 It's fairly safe here too.
-We love the diversity of cultures that have merged here," explained one expat living in Luxembourg City.
+We love the diversity of cultures that have merged here," remarked one in Luxembourg City.

 What do expats find most challenging?

 "The biggest challenge we faced was trying to figure out how to shop and save money!
 In the beginning, our grocery budget doubled!
 Everything is VERY expensive here!
 New friends have helped us find the good and affordable ways to shop by going to Germany, France and Belgium on a regular basis.
 It's pretty cheap to take the train or bus.
 We go to Germany several times a month for everything from our washer (delivered and installed), to clothes, food and most recently Christmas gifts.
 We use Ikea in Beligum as well which is literally just over the border.
 Our country is so small, that within about 30 minutes in any direction, we can be in another country--so cool!
-Shopping outside of Luxembourg is the most common and widely shared "secret" to saving money," explained one expat living in Luxembourg City.
+Shopping outside of Luxembourg is the most common and widely shared "secret" to saving money," said one expat in Luxembourg City.

 Is there a lot of crime in Luxembourg?